-- Track web page performance: Just like you could analyze bounce rates, entry percentages, exit rates on Google Analytics, with Statcounter, you can also find bounce rates, exit rates, top pages, and exit links.
+- Track web page performance: Just like you could analyze bounce rates, entry percentages, and exit rates on Google Analytics, with Statcounter, you can also find bounce rates, exit rates, top pages, and exit links.

 - Referrals & Search performance: One of the robust features of Statcounter is you can track website traffic sources easily.
 If you are using SEO techniques to increase traffic, you can find top keywords and their performance on specific search engines like Baidu and Yandex by using Statcounter.
 Not only that, you could find out recent keyword usage on each page.
-So, it gives you a rough idea of what keywords drive the most traffic on certain days, countries, and regions mainly.
+So, it gives you a rough idea of what keywords drive the most traffic on certain days, countries, and regions.
 Some of these features cannot be found in Google Analytics too.

 - Visitor Tracking: Knowing your target audience does not only help you to know what content they mostly prefer and understand what offers could convert higher for your readers.
 Statcounter has a robust visitor tracking platform that lets you know recent visitor activity, returning visits, and visitor paths.

 - Location tracking: Some web traffic analytics tools are poor at tracking the exact location of page visitors.
-However, Statcounter does this location tracking thing pretty well.
-Not only you could see visitor locations on a world map (and can be zoomed in to know exact locations), but you also know regions/states, cities, and ISP too.
+However, Statcounter does this location-tracking thing pretty well.
+Not only could you see visitor locations on a world map (and can be zoomed in to know exact locations), but you also know regions/states, cities, and ISP too.

 In fact, there are lots of features for Statcounter, which I can’t put all in here.
 But, you can check Statcounter features over here and find special features under Statcounter Growth paid plan.
 Statcounter is a free web traffic tracking tool.
 So, if you like it, give it a try! 🙂